Mohamadali0602/ConvAI-Application/README.md

 - **Audio optimization on iPhone**
   I fine-tuned the audio pipeline to ensure the **best audio quality**, with **no interruptions, lag, or buzzing**, even during prolonged usage.

+I didn't put the cloud functions in this github repo.

 ---